EnginesSource/silversource/README.md

 SilverSrc
 ======================
 SilverSrc engine.
 Takes advantage of 64 bit systems.
-(MAY) include a custom SDK.
 Many limits have been removed.
 Half-Life 2, Portal, Team Fortress 2 and Left 4 Dead are being imported to this engine.
 In a nutshell: GoldSrc engine with Source engine abilities, but still being able to run on 1963 computers.

 Half Life 1 SDK LICENSE
 ======================